electrickery/VIO_MPF_I/README.md

 limiting the screen to 40 x 20 characters (PAL timing).
 A proper video standard is useful as it allows usage of small, cheap TFT screens.

-The assembly code is not very well understood, and contains multiple usages of un-occupied memory (0ff04h - 0ffcch range).
-It works, but unknown as to how or why.
+The assembly code is not very well understood, and used to contain multiple usages of un-occupied memory (0ff04h - 0ffcch range).
+It works, as long as all unused memory returns 0FFh (EPROM installed).
+This dead code is now succesfully removed now (entry points still work).
+It may be part of a debugging tool.

 The new code is currently assembled for and tested via the MicroProfessor U7 socket at 02000h.
 The VIO-MPF-I 1.2 PCB ROM 0A000h socket should work,